BaoAdrian/Tic-Tac-Toe/README.md

 <p>

-  There are two styles to a UIAlertController, .alert and .actionSheet.
-For the purpose of this application, it required a way to serve as  a notification (similar to a toast) as well as a SINGLE button to allow the user to reset the game.
+  The applcation required a way to serve as a notification (similar to a toast) as well as a SINGLE button to allow the user to reset the game.
+This was acheived by using the .actionSheet style of the UIAlertController.

 </p>